 While similar to the more widespread Red-winged Blackbird, the Tricolored Blackbird can be distinguished by its crimson red shoulder patch with a bright white bar.
 It is unique among North American birds because it tends to breed in giant colonies that can sometimes include up to 50,000 birds.

-The reasons for the Tricolored Blackbird's decline are many, but the loss of marsh and nearby foraging habitats along the coast and in the Central Valley is the main issue.
+There are many reasons for the Tricolored Blackbird's decline.
+However, the loss of marsh wetlands and nearby foraging habitats along the coast and in the Central Valley is the main issue.
 As a result, the species has become dependent on agricultural lands, with most of the largest colonies nesting in grain fields.
-This is a real danger for the bird, as often farmers need to harvest their crop before the young have left the nest.
+This is a real danger for the bird, as farmers can feel pressured to harvest their crop before the young have left the nest.

 Private landowners can make a difference

 The vast majority of Tricolored Blackbirds now rely on private, working lands as places to breed and find food.
-As a result, farms and ranches will play a critical role in conserving Tricolored Blackbirds across the State.
+As a result, farms and ranches will play a critical role in conserving Tricolored Blackbirds across California.

 Help Tricolored Blackbirds on your land